-You can configure SATA (Serial ATA) control to operate in AHCI (Advanced Host Controller Interface) or RAID (Redundant Array of Independent disks) modes from this menu.
+You can configure SATA (Serial ATA) control to operate in AHCI (Advanced Host Controller Interface), RAID (Redundant Array of Independent disks) or Intel RST Premium (for Intel® Optane[TM]) mode from this menu.
 The SATA Mode should be set BEFORE installing an operating system, and after you have backed up all necessary files and data (see sidebar).
-See "Setting Up SATA RAID or AHCI Mode" on page 6 - 2 for details.
-Make sure you install the Intel Rapid Storage Technology application if you have set the SATA Mode to RAID, or to AHCI "Intel® Rapid Storage Technology" on page 6 - 46.
+See "Setting Up SATA RAID, Optane[TM] or AHCI Mode" on page 6 - 2 for details.

+Make sure you install the Intel Rapid Storage Technology application if you have set the SATA Mode to Intel RST Premium (for RAID OR Intel® OptaneTM) or to AHCI "Intel® Rapid Storage Technology" on page 6 - 58.